 The jury heard that Charlotte was on a variety of drugs, including medication used to treat depression, anxiety, insomnia and acute mania as well as drugs to control tremors caused by anti-psychotic medication.

 Dr Martin Goddard (left), who conducted the post-mortem examination, told the inquest that he was unable to record a cause of death, ruling out third-party involvement, or a toxic cause of death, such as a drug overdose.
 He also said there were no obvious underlying natural causes.
-Dr Goddard told the jury it was possible that Charlotte had suffered from SADS, which is only recorded in less than 5% of deaths at inquests.
+Dr Goddard told the jury it was possible that Charlotte had suffered from SADS, which is only recorded in fewer than 5% of deaths at inquests.

 He added: “I apologise to the family that I’ve been unable to give them peace of mind, but I’m afraid that is the way it is.
 There is nothing to suggest it was an unnatural death.”